 I saw her joy return.

 Aryanna loves working and being with elderly people, and they find her charming and adorable…and she is.
-But she said fear had kept her from chasing her dreams.
-Aryanna is content and thriving in her new workplace which happens to be a lovely nursing home.
+But Aryanna said fear had kept her from chasing her dreams.
+My daughter is content and thriving in her new workplace which happens to be a lovely nursing home.

 I know you’re a dreamer…we all are.
 We were created to have hope and chase our dreams.
 God delights in seeing his children using the talents and gifts he has given them.
 He more than anyone, wants to see you filled with joy and doing what you love.

-Take that leap and see where the wings of courage take you💗
+Take that leap and see where the wings of courage can take you💗